iSchool-at-Illinois/is203/presentations/Logic1.md

   rules of a formal grammar to make logical expressions.
 For example, the expression $(r \wedge {\neg}o)$ would mean "Romeo loves Juliet, but Othello does not love Iago."

-# Semantics of propositional logic

-- Logic expressions also have truth values, but only with respect to particular truth value assignments to the proposition letters.
-- We model states of affairs two ways: first as a group of proposition letters with truth values assigned to them.
-For example, there are four possible states of affairs for the two propositions $r$ and $o$.
-- The second way of understanding states of affairs is as valuations: functions from expressions to truth values.
-For example, there is only one of the four states of affairs that maps the expression $(r \wedge {\neg}o)$ to \textit{true}.
-That is to say, only one of those states of affairs models that expression.

 # Predicate logic expressions

 - Predicate logic (also called first order logic) uses the same parentheses and